merkol/CS554/naive-bayes-classification/README.md

 # Naive-Bayes Classification

-This is a simple implementation of Naive-Bayes Classification from stratch in Python.
+This is a simple implementation of Naive-Bayes Classification from scratch in Python.